-8.1 Assignments
+9.1 Assignments

-- There will be 3 assignments. - Tentative assignment schedule (dates subject to change) and weights are as follows:
+- There will be 4 assignments. - Tentative assignment schedule (dates subject to change) and weights are as follows:

 Assignment # To Be Posted On Due On Weight

-1 January 22nd February 8th 5%
+1 January 22nd February 4th 5%

-2 February 12th March 8th 5%
+2 February 7th February 25th 5%

+3 March 5th March 18th 5%

-3 March 12th April 5th 10%
+4 March 19th April 5th 10%

 - Assignments are due 5 minutes before midnight (23:55) of the due date. - All submissions will be submitted electronically.
-Details will be given in the assignment descriptions. - Late assignments are strongly discouraged: - 15% will be deducted from a late assignment up to 24 hours after the due date/time. - 30% will be deducted from a late assignment 24 to 48 hours after the due date/time. - After 48 hours from the due date/time, late assignments will receive a zero grade. - Assignment descriptions will be posted on the course website by the dates listed above. - Any changes, updates, and clarifications to assignments will also be posted on the website.
-It is your responsibility to monitor these pages closely. - A program that produces the correct output is not necessarily a "working" program; it must also satisfy the specifications given in the assignment description. - Your assignment solutions are expected to be your own individual work, not the products of group effort.
+Details will be given in the assignment descriptions. - Late assignments are strongly discouraged: - 15% will be deducted from a late assignment up to 24 hours after the due date/time. - 30% will be deducted from a late assignment 24 to 48 hours after the due date/time. - After 48 hours from the due date/time, late assignments will receive a zero grade. - Assignment descriptions will be posted on the OWL course site by the dates listed above. - Any changes, updates, and clarifications to assignments will also be posted on the website.
+It is your responsibility to monitor these pages closely. - A program that produces the correct output is not necessarily a "working" program; it must also satisfy the specifications given in the assignment description. - To be eligible for full marks, shell scripts and C programs must run on the departmental computing equipment specified in the assignment.
+You may develop assignments on your own computer, but it is your responsibility to ensure the final product works on the course's server. - Your assignment solutions are expected to be your own individual work, not the products of group effort.
 You may not share your assignment solutions with another student for any reason nor are you to request solutions from another student or make use of solutions available on-line.
-Such sharing of solutions is considered a scholastic offence and will be penalized as such.

-- It is your responsibility to keep up-to-date off-site backups (e.g. on OneDrive or Dropbox) of assignment files.
+Such sharing of solutions is considered a scholastic offence and will be penalized as such. - It is your responsibility to keep up-to-date off-site backups (e.g. on OneDrive or Dropbox) of assignment files.
 Retain copies of all material handed in, as well as the graded assignment, to guard against the possibility of lost assignments or errors in recording marks.
 You should keep these materials until you are satisfied that your final mark for the course has been computed properly. - Assignments will be marked by the TAs, who follow marking schemes provided by the instructor. - Every effort will be made to have assignments marked and handed back within 3 weeks after the due date, preferably sooner.
 When assignment marking has been completed, you will be informed via the course website and/or e-mail. - You should direct any questions or appeals about marking to your TA.
 If your discussion with the TA is not satisfactory, you may further discuss the issue with the course instructor. - A request for an adjustment in an assignment mark must be made within 1 week following the date the assignment is returned.
 All assignment marks are considered to be final after that date. - The course instructor reserves the right to completely remark an appealed assignment.
-This may raise or lower the grade compared to that given by the TA. - Extensions are only granted for approved accommodations from the Dean's Office, Academic Counselling or SSD (see Sections 10.5 and 10.6).
+This may raise or lower the grade compared to that given by the TA. - Extensions are only granted for approved accommodations from the Dean's Office, Academic Counselling or SSD (see Sections 11.5 and 11.6).

-8.2 Labs
+9.2 Labs